 The Guidance for Grant Closure Letter includes three attachments: (1) general Global Fund principles for Grant Closure, (2) requirements for the preparation of the Grant Close-Out Plan and Reports (including suggested formats for listings of health products, non-cash assets, estimated cash balance), and (3) application guidelines for Continuity of Services.
-This letter will be copied to the CCM, Local Fund Agent (LFA) and the UNDP Global Fund Partnership and Health Systems Team (GFPHST).
-Please find here two examples of supporting documents submitted for closure in Djibouti (2023) and Sao Tome and Principe (2022).
+This letter will be copied to the CCM, Local Fund Agent (LFA) and the UNDP Global Fund/Health Implementation Support Team.